-Please bring your admission card and check the notes on page 16 to see what identification will be required.
+Manchester Central is accessible via a range of public transport routes, see notes on pages 20-21 for more information.
+Please bring your admission card and check the notes on page 18 to see what identification will be required.

-If you are bringing a guest you must let us know in advance.
+If you are bringing a guest please let us know in advance.